-The Ethernet port of TCW260 should be connected to 10/100 Base-T Ethernet hub, switch or router.
+The Ethernet port of TCW242-S should be connected to 10/100 Base-T Ethernet hub, switch, or router.

-For configuration, TCW260 may be connected directly to the Ethernet port on a computer.
-The device support Auto-MDIX and it is not necessary to use "crossover" cable, standard "straight-through" can be also used.
+For configuration, TCW242-S may be connected directly to the Ethernet port on a computer.
+The device support Auto-MDIX and it is not necessary to use a "crossover" cable, standard "straight-through" can be also used.

-TCW260 can be used in a wireless network by connecting through a wireless router.
+TCW242-S can be used in a wireless network by connecting through a wireless router.